Investors wary on prospect of Macarthur bid war

 Macarthur shares closed up 2.7 percent at A$15.74 on Monday, just above the Peabody offer of A$15.66 per share, including a 16 cent dividend.

-Macarthur shares hit a high of A$15.94 when Peabody went hostile on August 1, but the stocks have faltered in recent weeks after a rival offer failed to materialise.
+Macarthur shares hit a high of A$15.94 when Peabody went hostile on August 1, but the stocks have faltered in recent weeks after a rival offer failed to materialize.

-Anglo shares were up 0.6 percent at 1530 GMT (4:30 p.m.
-British time), just ahead of a 0.4 percent rise in the broader UK mining sector.
+Anglo shares were up 0.6 percent at 1530 GMT, just ahead of a 0.4 percent rise in the broader UK mining sector.

 Several other sources familiar with the deal said Anglo was likely one of a number of parties looking at Macarthur after advisers opened a data room to drum up interest in a rival bid.